deadlyvipers/dojo_rules/introduction.md

-Hi, my name is Radek.
+Hi, my name is Radek and my favorite CodeSchool path is JavaScript.